-2. The members of the Paris Club which participates in the reorganization of the Democratic Republic of the Congo's debt is the governments of Brazil, France and the Republic of Korea.
+As for the final extension, the member of the Paris Club which participates in the reorganization of the Democratic Republic of Sao Tome and Principe's debt is the government of Belgium.

-Observers to the agreement are representatives of the governments of Australia, Austria, Belgium, Canada, Denmark, Finland, Germany, Ireland, Israel, Italy, Japan, the Netherlands, Norway, the Russian Federation, Spain, Sweden, Switzerland, the United Kingdom and the United States of America.
+Observers to the agreement are representatives of the governments of Australia, Austria, Brazil, Canada, Denmark, Finland, France, Germany, Ireland, Israel, Italy, Japan, the Netherlands, Norway, the Republic of Korea, the Russian Federation, Spain, Sweden, Switzerland, the United Kingdom and the United States of America.